serj-kzv/spellcheck-dictionary-configurer/README.md

 4. Such JavaScript plugins as **CodeMirror** create many separated tags with pieces of a text inside them.
 These pieces are not text fields that is why it is impossible to recognize them and switch on a spell checking.
 As an example you can look at various programming code online editors.
+5. Sometimes if there are local site iframes which does not load from remote sites it can happen that the script does not work for such iframes.
+It is possible to fix it because it is just a bug.
+I investigate it.

 # Warning, it can break some sites and web applications
 The extension modifies attributes' values on web pages.